Riding Arena Planning & Pricing

 Taking on the project of an arena yourself might mean that you have to limit your time as a horse trainer or riding instructor.
 You will also have to arrange for the animals’ care throughout the season, including all necessary additions to the arena such as lighting, heaters, insecticides and water systems.
 If it snows frequently in your location then snow removal will be another important task.

 Of course, the major consideration is if you have the capital necessary to create your own indoor riding arena.
-You will either have to gather a large sum upfront or take out a capital improvement-loan.
-In order to do this successfully, you will need to spend significant time budgeting your finances.
 You could plan for additional income by taking in boarders or increasing the number of horses or riders in your arena building.

 Another factor to consider in creating your own indoor horse riding arena is that of marketing.
 When you devote yourself to such a major purchase, you are essentially starting your own small company.
 This is particularly true if you plan on producing additional income.
 This means that you must invest in marketing plans.
 Perhaps associating with other trainers will prove to be a good business venture.
 You will also have to look into liability insurance for your property, as well as for any category of animals that will be kept on your property.